Plain English Summary

 What are the possible risks and benefits of taking part?

 Use of the IPC device may possibly help to reduce the size of leg ulcers and may lessen any ulcer related pain.
-It is hoped that the information that is gained from this study will help to improve future treatments of patients with leg ulcers.
+It is hoped that the information that is gained from this study will help to improve future treatments for patients with leg ulcers.

-There are currently no known side-effects associated with the use of the IPC (WoundExpress) device.
+There are currently no known side effects associated with the use of the IPC (WoundExpress) device.

 Where is the study run from?